-Priority 1: To further enhance the wider curriculum in order to ensure that pupils are inspired to achieve well in the wider curriculum as much as they are in English and Mathematics.
+Strategic Priority 2: To further enhance the wider curriculum in order to ensure that pupils are inspired to achieve well in the wider curriculum as much as they are in English and Mathematics.

-Priority 2: To develop subject leadership to support high quality provision and pupil achievement across the curriculum.
+Strategic Priority 3: To further develop subject leadership to support high quality provision and pupil achievement across the curriculum.

-Priority 3: To ensure that there is the provision of high quality religious education that expresses the school’s Christian vision and values.
+Strategic Priority 4: To ensure that there is the provision of high quality religious education that expresses the school’s Christian vision and values.